 - 1. At this time the LUIDX and LUIXNAM parameters of the LGBLSET macro (used to set default installation values for the Adabas link routines) are not supported, even though you may see them in the sample members in installation.
 The documentation for these parameters has been removed for now. - 2.
 The following restrictions and limitations apply to large object (LB) fields in this release: - While LB fields are supported in Adabas 8, you can only store and retrieve an entire LB field in this release.
 The ability to read or write an LB field from left to right with multiple calls is an option being considered for a future Adabas version. - At this time, character conversion of LB field values from one code page to another is not supported.
 This functionality may be considered in a future release. - Some utility parameters are not supported for files containing LB fields.
 For more information, refer to the documentation for the utility in Adabas Utilities Manual and to the utility limitations and restrictions, provided later in this chapter. - At this time, large object (LB) fields can be define only with format A. - 3.
 The new format buffer length indicator is only supported for LA and LB fields.
 Future versions of Adabas will consider supporting the specification of the length indicator for other fields too.
 For more information about the format buffer length indicator, read Length Indicator (L), in the Planning Manual for Adabas 8. - 4.
 At this time, when specifying an Adabas buffer description (ABD), you must specify the same value for the number of bytes sent to Adabas (ABDXSEND field) as you specify for the maximum buffer size (ABDXSIZE field). - 5.
-The prefetch feature is not supported in ACBX interface direct calls; you should use the multifetch feature instead.
-However, the prefetch feature is still supported for ACB interface direct calls; so, if your application uses ACB interface direct calls, you can continue to use the prefetch feature in those calls only.
+The prefetch feature is not supported in ACBX interface direct calls -- it will not support ACBX calls with multiple buffers; you should use the multifetch feature instead.
+However, the prefetch feature still supports ACB interface direct calls.